grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Another moment passed. *"Yeah.
 Well.
 These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered class-A-holes who seem more interested in shooting down transports than letting any commerce commence.
 It's a fucking bad place to be not moving and on the surface."*

 "Not moving is hardly typical for us.
 What are you sitting on there?
-We don't see any ship in the scope.
+We don't see any ship on the scope.
 Any assistance you can offer would be much appreciated."

 *"Ehh, I'm not one who is much for offering assistance, so I don't think I'm gonna show ya what I'm riding, at least not just yet.
 But if yer telling the truth, I don't envy your dire-ass situation."*